yaapu/HorusMappingWidget/README.md

-# Yaapu Horus Mapping Widget
+# Yaapu Horus Mapping Widget for iNAV

 Offline GPS Mapping Widget for Horus and T16 radios.